-The Target populations for TCMHA units in the project are MHSA eligible Adults, older adults, TAY and families with at least one member meeting MHSA eligibility.
+The Target populations for the 25 special needs units is MHSA eligible Adults, older adults, TAY and families with at least one member meeting MHSA eligibility.
+The Target population for the 10 MHSA/DHS units will be MHSA eligible DHS clients that are enrolled in their Housing for Health program.
 MHSA stipulates that those eligible for MHSA funded permanent supportive housing must be homeless, at risk of homelessness, and have been diagnosed with a serious mental illness.
-Generally households eligible for residency must have income limited to between 30 - 50% of area median income (AMI) with rents restricted to 30% or less of household income.
+Generally households eligible for residency must have income limited to 30%-50% of area median income (AMI) with rents restricted to 30% or less of household income.

-The entire West Holt project will consist of 16 one-bedroom apartments, 27 two-bedroom apartments, and 19 three-bedroom units.
-There will also be a large community building with office and meeting facilities.
-The development will be a combination of one and two story structures with lots of usable open space in the common courtyard.
-The combination of units is intended to create a normalized living community.
-The community room will have separate offices for the property management company (John Stewart) in addition to a small kitchen and central laundry.
+The Holt Family Apartment will feature ample outdoor space, as well as a playground, half basketball court, community kitchen, community room, computer lab and a laundry room.
+In addition, the project will have separate offices for the property management company (John Stewart Company) as well as the Resident Services Coordinator, and various supportive services personnel.
+The project will offer a central laundry facility.
 Property management which will be located on-site will be quick to respond to any tenant concerns or crises.
+CBH and its design team intend to develop the Holt Family Apartments with sustainable systems and energy efficient appliances, so that the project will be LEED certified once complete.

-Most services for the TCMHA eligible tenants will be provided within the client apartment or in the community building.
+Most services for the TCMHA and TCMHA/DHS eligible tenants will be provided within the client apartment or in the community building or offices.
 Services may also be provided at nearby TCMHA clinical or Wellness Center facilities, or by off-site service provider partners.
 TCMHA will be the primary service provider for TCMHA tenants.
+Supportive services for the joint TCMHA/DHS tenants will be provided jointly by TCMHA and DHS.
 Services will include but not be limited to the following:

-- Individual, family and group therapy - Psychiatric services and medication support - Physical health promotion and prevention services - Referrals for substance abuse treatment, primary and specialty medical and dental care - Career development workshops consisting of educational planning, financial aid workshops, interviewing skills, basic computer skills, resume writing, job placement resources. - Workshops and resources to help with financial literacy, money management skills, building good credit and opening/managing bank accounts - Programs to assist in developing health social relationships - Trained staff available 24/7 - Crisis intervention services - Referrals to other supportive services including social services and benefits programs
+- Individual, family and group therapy - Psychiatric services and medication support - Physical health promotion and prevention services - Referrals for substance abuse treatment, primary and specialty medical and dental care - Career development workshops consisting of educational planning, financial aid workshops, interviewing skills, basic computer skills, resume writing, job placement resources. - Workshops and resources to help with financial literacy, money management skills, building good credit and opening/managing bank accounts. - Other life skills training - Programs to assist in developing health social relationships - Trained staff available 24/7 - Crisis intervention services - Referrals to other supportive services including social services and benefits programs

-The related Companies of California Inc. will serve as managing General Partner and developer.
-The related Companies have developed and financed over 8,247 units of affordable housing units at a cost of approximately \$1.38 Billion.
-Projects include infill developments, master planned communities, and special needs housing.
-Related currently has 544 units under construction with an estimated value of \$182 Million.
+Clifford Beers Housing (CBH) will serve as managing General Partner and developer.
+CBH has developed and financed over 219 units of affordable housing units at a cost of approximately \$61,157,583.
+Projects include infill developments, historical rehabilitations, and special needs housing.
+CBH currently has 30 units under construction with an estimated value of \$15 Million.

-The entire West Holt project will be financed with a combination of 9% tax credit equity, low interest loans from the Pomona Housing Authority, a long term residual receipts loan From TCMHA's MHSA housing loan account administered by CalHFA, conventional construction and takeout loans and possible deferred developer fees.
+The Holt Family Apartment Project will be financed with a combination of 9% tax credit equity, a long term residual receipts loan From TCMHA's MHSA housing loan account administered by CalHFA, deferred developer fees, operating subsidies from DHS for the 10 Joint TCMHA/DHS units, and other capital and/or operating funds that may become available.